jtobin/jtobin.github.io/_posts/2016-01-08-ad-via-recursion-schemes.md

-Hopefully not in the spirit of re-mystifying things too much, I wanted to demonstrate that this kind of forward-mode automatic differentiation can be implemented using a paramorphism, which cleans up the various `let` statements found in Tom's version (at the expense of more pattern matching).
+Hopefully not in the spirit of re-mystifying things too much, I wanted to demonstrate that this kind of forward-mode automatic differentiation can be implemented using a catamorphism, which cleans up the various `let` statements found in Tom's version (at the expense of slightly more pattern matching).

 Let me first duplicate his setup using the standard [recursion scheme](http://jtobin.ca/practical-recursion-schemes/) machinery: